Mike Sexton (politician)

-Michael Sexton (born August 22, 1961) is an American politician in the state of Iowa.
-He has served in the Iowa House of Representatives as a Republican representative for District 10 since 2015.
+Michael Sexton (born August 22, 1961) is an American politician who has served in the Iowa House of Representatives as a Republican representative for District 10 since 2015.

 Sexton was born in Fort Dodge and attended Iowa Lakes Community College.
 He is a farmer.
 A Republican, he also served in the Iowa State Senate from 1999 to 2003 (7th district).

+He resigned his Iowa House seat to accept an appointment, from Donald Trump, to be the Director of Iowa's Rural Development under the USDA.